hickory-dns/hickory-dns/README.md

 - What is the MSRV (minimum stable Rust version) policy?

-      Trust-DNS will work to support backward compatibility with three Rust versions.
+      Hickory DNS will work to support backward compatibility with three Rust versions.

   For example, if `1.50` is the current release, then the MSRV will be `1.47`.
 The version is only increased as necessary, so it's possible that the MSRV is older